 - You behaved in a way that injury resulted -- the product was not the direct cause of your injury.
 Maybe you were provided a care plan, but you chose not to follow it accordingly.
 Maybe you were supposed to remain in bed or limit your activities, but you chose to try to go play a sport.
 Whatever the reason, if your conduct can be traced backed to the injury, then it could be a defense for the manufacturer or other defendant.

-These defense, though strong defenses in some cases, can be refuted.
+These defenses, though strong defenses in some cases, can be refuted.
 Your attorney, if hired in time, can develop strategies to weaken or disprove these defenses.

 It does not matter if the FDA did not recall the hernia mesh implant used in your hernia repair surgery.
 It certainly helps your case, though, if the FDA had recalled your specific product.